genxium/GFoldLander/the_paper/publication_choices.md

 According to this guide from [gssrr](https://gssrr.org/), there're a few low cost & low bar journal to choose from.
-However, the whole `gssrr` is included in [this list also lists some bad journals to avoid](https://beallslist.net/).
+However, the whole `gssrr` is included in [this list of some bad journals to avoid](https://beallslist.net/).
 The term `APC` stands for `article processing charge` which includes "peer review fee" but might not include the publication fee.

 - [arxiv](https://arxiv.org/)
     - Free of charge for both review and publication, but [requires endorser in the relevant field for the first publication](https://arxiv.org/help/endorsement).